Claudia Tenney: Personal life

-Tenney is a resident of New Hartford, New York.
+Tenney is a resident of Cleveland, New York, just inside the boundaries of her congressional district.
 She and her ex-husband, Wayne Cleary Jr., have one son, Wayne "Trey" Ralph Cleary III.
 In 2009, the younger Cleary received an appointment to the U.S. Naval Academy.
 He was commissioned as a second lieutenant in the United States Marine Corps in May 2013.